-The contribution requirements determined in this actuarial valuation report are based on demographic and financial information as of June 30, 2020.
-Changes in the value of assets subsequent to that date are not reflected.
-Investment returns below the assumed rate of return will increase future required contributions while investment returns above the assumed rate of return will decrease future required contributions.
+The contribution requirements determined in this actuarial valuation report are based on demographic and financial information as of June 30, 2021.
+Changes subsequent to that date are not reflected.
+Investment returns below the assumed rate of return may increase future required contributions while investment returns above the assumed rate of return may decrease future required contributions.